 Screen Shield Pro supports the eyes with nutrients that naturally defend and relieve the eyes from the effects of screen time.
 Based on research, the formula chosen is packed with eye-healthy ingredients that make hours on screens less straining, while still being compatible with a daily multi-vitamin.
 In a convenient one-a-day softgel, it’s an easy addition to patients’ daily routines.

 EyePromise Screen Shield Pro helps protect the eyes against the tired, strained feeling that is common after hours of screen time.
 The all-natural zeaxanthin and lutein help protect against the blue light emitted by the LED screens, and Omega-3s and Vitamin A support a healthy surface of the eye to help reduce dryness and irritation.
-Bilberry extract and Optiberry™ are natural extracts of berries that provide antioxidant protection and help protect against visual fatigue.
+Bilberry extract is a natural extract of berries that provides antioxidant protection and helps protect against visual fatigue.
 Other ingredients include:

 - Vitamins B6, B12, C, D, and E

 - Folic acid